-- Fill in form LRA 7.11. - Send a copy of the form to the employer, by fax, registered mail or personal delivery. - Send a copy to the CCMA, by fax, registered mail or personal delivery.
-Attach proof that you have sent a copy to the employer, for example a fax transmission slip, registered mail slip, or affidavit confirming personal delivery of form LRA 7.11.
+- Fill in form LRA 7.11.
+The application can be done online on the CCMA website: https://cmsonline.ccma.org.za/Defaiult.aspx - Send a copy of the form to the employer, by e-mail, fax, registered mail or personal delivery.
+If the application was done online it will be sent to the email address of the employer - Send a copy to the CCMA, by e-mail, fax, registered mail or personal delivery.
+Attach proof that you have sent a copy to the employer, for example, a fax transmission slip, registered mail slip, or affidavit confirming personal delivery of form LRA 7.11.
+If the application was done online it will automatically be sent to the CCMA

-If the employee does not want conciliation and arbitration (known as 'Con-Arb) to take place on the same day with the same commissioner, he or she must note this in the appropriate space on the dispute Form 7.11.
-(See page 285 LRA Form 7.11)
+If the employee does not want conciliation and arbitration (known as 'Con-Arb) to take place on the same day with the same commissioner, they must note this in the appropriate space on the dispute Form 7.11.
+(See pg 455: LRA Form 7.11)